oschrenk/notes/software+architecture.markdown

 ## ESB

-A bus is a system that fordwards data to other parts.
-An Enterprise Service Bus (ESB) is an architectural concept for disctributed systems following SOA.
+A bus is a system that forwards data to other parts.
+An Enterprise Service Bus (ESB) is an architectural concept for distributed systems following SOA.